KilaniMaryem/AutoEncodersForImageCompression/README.md

 # Autoencoder Variants: A Comparative Study
-This project explores the performance of three Autoencoder architectures: a simple Autoencoder, a Convolutional Autoencoder, and a Variational Autoencoder.
+This project explores the performance of three Autoencoder architectures for image compression: a simple Autoencoder, a Convolutional Autoencoder, and a Variational Autoencoder.
 The evaluation is performed using objective metrics (PSNR, SSIM) and subjective visual assessments of the reconstructed images.

-1. Autoencoder
+# 1. Autoencoder
 **Description:**
 A basic Autoencoder architecture trained with a mean squared error (MSE) loss function.